 Property, plant, and equipment are recognized in revalued amounts in accordance with the revaluation accounting model pursuant to IAS 16 applied for the first time to the Company's core assets used for the underground storage of natural gas as of 31 December 2005, and for other assets as of 30 June 2006.
-As of 31 December 2011, the Company came to the conclusion that revalued amounts of property, plant, and equipment need to be updated, and the Company performed a new revaluation as disclosed in Notes 3f and 4.
+As of 31 December 2012, the Company came to the conclusion that revalued amounts of property, plant, and equipment used in the storage of natural gas need to be updated, and the Company performed a new revaluation as disclosed in Notes 3f and 4.